South Africa

 Battle of Isandlwana,...

-19th century sketch of the Battle of Isandlwana - Anglo-Zulu war
+19th century sketch of the Battle of Isandlwana - The Anglo Zulu war, more about Zulu people and Zulu history

 In the meantime Zulu king Cetshwayo was spurred into action, despatching 23,000 well-trained Zulu warriors to meet the British forces.
 After discovering some forward elements of the Zulu army, Chelmsford took part of his force and moved out to attack them.
 After Chelmsford had left, the other part of the British force that was left behind saw large numbers of Zulu warriors on ridges in entirely the opposite direction from that in which Chelmsford had left.